-Complying Development is a form of planning and building approval that can be issued by an accredited certifier or a Council in the form of a Complying Development Certificate (CDC).
+Complying Development is a form of planning and building approval that can be issued by an accredited building certifier or a Council in the form of a Complying Development Certificate (CDC).
 This certificate combines approval for use of the land and the building construction works.

-Prior to submission of a CDC application, an applicant must establish that the proposal will comply with any planning controls which apply to the land and to the specific development type.
+Prior to submission of a CDC application, an applicant must establish that the proposal will comply with the planning controls and development standards which apply to the land and to the specific development type.
 A Section 10.7 Certificate application (previously known as Section 149 application) can be obtained from Council to establish what planning controls apply to the land.

 Types of complying development

-The State Environmental Planning Policy (the "Codes SEPP") identifies the majority of development types that can be done as complying development in NSW.
+The State Environmental Planning Policy (the "Codes SEPP") identifies the majority of development types that can be carried out as complying development in NSW.

 The Codes SEPP comprises a number of separate codes for specific types of development: